331uw13/3D-Game/README.md

 ---------------------

 > [!WARNING]
-> The game is not ready and __may__ run poorly because it is not yet fully optimized.
+> The game is not ready and it is not yet fully optimized.

-> Try changing render settings from the menu and `game.cfg`
+> Try changing render settings from the menu and `game.cfg` if you experience issues with performance

 ---------------------